NumaanFormoli/cse15l-lab-reports/lab2.md

 Fix:
 The bug with the code was that it was simultaneously changing the code while referring back to earlier indexes to complete the replacement of the later indexes.
 To fix this, I cloned the array into a separate copyArray and iterated through that, and copied the values into the array.

+# Part 3
+---

+I learned how to start a web server from my computer and update it using the url.
+I also learned how to use JUnit as a method of testing my Java code.